vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 ### Verify deployment

-a.
-Go to __[Microsoft Defender Security Portal]()__   inventory.
-It might take 5-20 mins for the device to show up on the portal.
+1. In the [Microsoft Defender portal](https://security.microsoft.com), open the device inventory.
+It might take 5-20 mins for the device to show up in the portal.

-b.
-Perform the below post-installation checks which includes checks like health, connectivity, AV/EDR detection tests to ensure successful deployment and working of MDE
+2. Perform the following post-installation checks which includes checks like health, connectivity, antivirus, and EDR detection tests to ensure successful deployment and working of Defender for Endpoint.

 ```bash